Thursday, January 30, 2025

 Aspect Ratio Change

 A characteristic of old cameras was their 5:4 aspect ratio instead of our now common ratio of 16:9.
-I wanted to implement this into our childhood footages scene to really sell the realism of old cameras being used in the music video.
+I wanted to implement this into our childhood footage scene to really sell the realism of old cameras being used in the music video.
 To do this, I simply took two rectangles (graphics layer) and added them to each vertical ends for the videos within the childhood montage.

 Multicam Syncing